Rehashing re:Invent 2022

 Additionally, AWS launched automated data discovery for Amazon Macie.
 This new feature helps users see where their private data is stored on Amazon Simple Storage Service (Amazon S3) for a lot less money than it would cost to perform a comprehensive data examination of all S3 buckets.

-Amazon announced a preview of the Amazon Verified Permissions in the regions of US East (Ohio), US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo), and Europe (Ireland).
+Amazon announced a preview of the Amazon Verified Permissions in the regions of the US East (Ohio), US East (N. Virginia), US West (Oregon), Asia Pacific (Tokyo), and Europe (Ireland).
 This central framework makes it simple to change, update, and manage fine-grained permissions and permission rules in a single location without changing the code.